evmar/jjtut/jj.md

 Parent commit      : <b>q</b>lmqnzqo b2fa5372 add the foo file
 </pre>

-We now are editing a new commit `p`, and can do the same commands as before.
+We now are editing a new commit `p`, and can do the same commands with it as the first commit.

 > [!WARNING]
 > As you get started with jj, forgetting to start new commits before editing